pyhf/tutorial-Reinterpretation-Forum-2021/book/introduction.md

 <a href="https://github.com/scikit-hep/pyhf"><img src="https://raw.githubusercontent.com/scikit-hep/pyhf/master/docs/_static/img/pyhf-logo-small.png"></a>
 </p>

-Welcome to the `pyhf` tutorial given at the [ATLAS Exotics + SUSY Workshop 2020](https://indico.cern.ch/event/898965/)!
+Welcome to the `pyhf` tutorial given at the [LHC Reinterpretation Forum Workshop 2021](https://indico.cern.ch/event/982553)!
-We'll first point you towards our documentation website ([scikit-hep.org/pyhf/](https://scikit-hep.org/pyhf/)) and recommend that you visit it for much more detailed explanations and examples.
+We'll first point you towards our documentation website ([pyhf.readthedocs.io/](https://pyhf.readthedocs.io/)) and recommend that you visit it for much more detailed explanations and examples.
 Let's dive right in.

 We won't review the full pedagogy of `HistFactory`, so instead we'll point you to the [`pyhf` talk at SciPy 2020](https://github.com/matthewfeickert/talk-SciPy-2020).